IELTS Cue Card Sample 7 - A childhood memory

 Tip: You can talk about your childhood by mentioning your hobbies, your school, siblings, friends or even pleasant or unpleasant situations you had.

 Q. Who was your childhood hero?
 Did you want to be like him/her?

-Answer: When I was a child my hero was Superman.
+Answer: When I was a child my hero was the Superman.
 As I can remember, there was a TV series called 'Smallville' and the leading character in this TV series was a teenage boy whose name was Clark Kent.
-Clark was adopted and he had superhuman powers and I was entirely surprised by that because he was saving people all the time using those powers.
+Clark was adopted and he had superhuman's powers and I was entirely surprised by that because he was saving people all the time using his power.
 But as a little kid, the thing that impressed me the most was that he wasn't only saving good people but also the bad one who tried to hurt him and his beloved ones.
 Although he was my hero, I didn't want to be like him but like his girlfriend, Lana Lang, you know this is natural for a girl of my age.
 After this show, I always wanted to have a superhero in my life and Superman was an indispensable part of my early childhood.

 Tip: Mention your own hero and describe him/her and his/her achievements.
 If you didn't have any heroes, you can just say about common heroes such as Superman, Batman, Spiderman or even your parents and relatives.
 Just tell the examiner the reason why he or she was your hero and why you wanted to be like him/her.

 [Part 3 question answers were written by Mary, UK]

 Similar cue card topics: